Universal Security Instruments (NYSE:UUU) Now Covered by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Universal Security Instruments (NYSE:UUU – Free Report) in a research note issued to investors on Thursday morning.
-The brokerage issued a hold rating on the stock.
+StockNews.com initiated coverage on shares of Universal Security Instruments (NYSE:UUU – Free Report) in a report issued on Wednesday morning.
+The firm issued a hold rating on the stock.

 About Universal Security Instruments